TeamHG-Memex/agnostic/docs/overview.rst

 On large projects, however, you'll find that it quickly grows to be a bigger problem that you can reasonably manage.
-It becomes very difficult to ensure that all of your environments have exactly the same schema; the bugs that arise from having slightly different schemas in different places (imagine a missing foreign key constraint) cause corrupted data to build up slowly over time and eventually turn into a nightmarish debugging scenario.
+It becomes very difficult to ensure that all of your environments have exactly the same database structure; the bugs that arise from having slightly different database structures in different places (imagine a missing foreign key constraint) cause corrupted data to build up slowly over time and eventually turn into a nightmarish debugging scenario.

 Alternatives
 ------------